 Using a pencil eraser, push the poking wire down or place wax on it so that it is no longer poking.

 - A loose band or bracket can generally be left in place until seen in our office.
-Call , during patient hours, when you notice a loose band or bracket.
-We will schedule you to reattach the loose appliance, if indicated.
+Call our office during patient hours when you notice a flexible band or bracket.
+If indicated, we will schedule you to reattach the loose appliance.

 - A broken or poking archwire can often be bent in with a pencil erasure or cut with nail clippers.
-Call our office, during patient hours, if you do not feel the problem has been resolved properly.
+Call our office during patient hours if you do not feel the problem has been appropriately resolved.

 DIRECT INJURIES TO THE MOUTH AND TEETH